astrohart/MFR/MFR.Settings.Configuration.Providers.Actions/README.md

 | ---- | ---- | ----------- |
 | entry | [MFR.FileSystem.Interfaces.IFileSystemEntry](#T-MFR-FileSystem-Interfaces-IFileSystemEntry 'MFR.FileSystem.Interfaces.IFileSystemEntry') | (Required.)
 Reference to an instance of an object that implements the
 [IFileSystemEntry](#T-MFR-FileSystem-Interfaces-IFileSystemEntry 'MFR.FileSystem.Interfaces.IFileSystemEntry') interface that
-contains the fully-qualified pathname of a file on the disk that contains application config data. |
+contains the fully-qualified pathname of a file on the file system that contains application config data. |

 <a name='T-MFR-Settings-Configuration-Providers-Actions-Obtain'></a>